Small business team in a Washington State office reviewing level-funded health insurance plan options

 Stop-loss insurance handles this.
 Specific stop-loss kicks in when a single individual’s claims exceed a set threshold (often $20,000-$50,000 depending on your plan).
 Aggregate stop-loss activates when total group claims exceed the projected amount.
 Your liability is capped; the stop-loss carrier covers the excess.

-How long does it take to switch from a fully insured plan to a level-funded plan?
+How long does it take to switch to a level-funded plan?

 Most transitions happen at renewal time and take roughly 60-90 days to complete from the decision point.
 Open enrollment, employee communications, and TPA setup all fall within that window.
 WHIA handles the administrative side for clients making this switch.